JordiRos/dryGL/README.md

 - Addons/QuadBatch: simple quad drawing, later on it will be a real quadbatch pipeline

 Example:
+Single Application with multiple sub Apps for easier sample exploration (instead of many projects)
-- Rotating 3D cube + cameraPerspective + cameraOrthogonal + Fbo example
+- AppSimple: Rotating 3D cube + cameraPerspective + cameraOrthogonal + Fbo example, to be splitted in simple examples

 Dependencies:
 - Glm